constanzekratel/csc-agility-platform-sdk/README.md

 ## Build Configuration

-The projects in this repository are compatible with Java 8 and ant 1.9.3.
+The projects in this repository are compatible with Java 8 and Apache Ant 1.9.3.

 If you want to edit these projects using eclipse you will need to set up 3 build path variables.
 * IVY-LIB - Contains the path to the ivy-lib directory under csc-agility-platform-sdk